 Diagnosing Sinus Infections

-To diagnose a sinus infection, your MedExpress medical team will review your symptoms and will perform a physical exam.
-During the exam, among other things, a provider may use an otoscope, an instrument that helps doctors examine the ear and nose, to check for signs of swelling, congestion, and infection.
+Your MedExpress medical team will review your symptoms and will perform a physical exam.
+During the exam, among other things, a provider may use an otoscope, an instrument that helps doctors examine the ear and nose, to check for signs of swelling, congestion and infection.

 Treating Sinus Infections

-Treatment for a sinus infection depends upon your age and the severity of the infection.
+Treatment depends upon your age and the severity of the infection.
 Some sinus infections get better without the use of antibiotics.

 If our medical team finds that a bacterial infection is the culprit, antibiotics may be required to treat it.
 Our provider will prescribe antibiotics based on your age, the severity of your infection and whether you have an allergy to penicillin.

 The appropriate use of antibiotics can help avoid potentially life-threatening allergic reactions and bacterial resistance.
 Your provider will discuss the appropriate treatment with you.